GuillaumeBrgnFR/FashionMnist/README.md

 This project aims to apply and compare various neural network algorithms for images recognition on the Fashion MNIST dataset.
 It's a project to improve my skills with Tensorflow and Python.
 Utilizing TensorFlow, a machine learning and neural networks library, this project strives to accurately identify different types of fashion items in the Fashion MNIST dataset.

+## Requirement
+You need Python 3.9 (developped with Python 3.9.13) and pip 24.0.

 ## Installation
 Clone this repository to your local machine using:
 ```bash